gabehollombe-aws/step-functions-workshop/website/content/_index.md

 The output of a state can be a copy of its input, or the result it produces (for example, output from a `Task` state’s Lambda function), or a combination of its input and result.
 We can use the `ResultPath` property inside our state machine task definitions to control which combination of these result configurations is passed to the state output (which then, in turn, becomes the input for the next state).

 The reason why our execution failed above is because the default behavior of a Task, if we don’t specify a `ResultPath` property, is to take the task’s output and use it as the input for the next state.
-In our case, since the previous state (Check Name) generated output of `{ "flagged": false }` this because the input to the next state (Check Address).
+In our case, since the previous state (Check Name) generated output of `{ "flagged": false }` this became the input to the next state (Check Address).
 Instead, what we want to do is preserve the original input, which contains our applicant’s info, merge Check Name’s result into that state, and pass the whole thing down to the Check Address.
 Then, Check Address could do the same.
 What we want to do is get both data checking steps to execute correctly and merge their outputs together for some later step to inspect for further downstream routing logic.

 So, to fix our current issue, we need to add a `ResultPath` statement, instructing the state machine to generate its output by taking the Lambda function’s output and merging it with the state’s input.
 It’s a simple change, really.
 We just need to add a tiny bit of additional configuration to our Task state definitions: `"ResultPath": "$.SomePropertyName"`.
 In Amazon States Language, the dollar sign syntax you see here means *the state’s input.* So what we’re saying here is, put the result of this task execution (in this case it’s the Lambda function’s output) into a new property of the object containing the input state, and use that as the state’s output.